orsoli/vite-comics/README.md

 2. Create three macro-blocks comonents.(AppHeader, AppMain, and AppFooter)
     - Added in components folder three new components

+3. Compleated AppHeader
+    - Create data to insert dinamically logo and navbar

+4. Compleated AppMain
+    - Create a contanier for Content

+5. Compleated AppFooter

 ### Bonus:
 **Create an additional component to manage the blue bar with the icons.**